CopelandMIT/labx_master/central_server_code/README.md

 **Notes:**

-• Replace "your\_email@example.com"with your actual email.
+• Replace "your\_email@example.com" with your actual email.

-• Press Enter to accept thedefault file location.
+• Press Enter to accept the default file location.

-• Choose whether to set apassphrase or leave it empty.
+• Choose whether to set a passphrase or leave it empty.

 **2.2 Copy SSH Public Key to the Raspberry Pi**